5 Ways to Use DIY Paper Leaves in Your Fall Decor

 Last year I hosted several neighbors over for a casual lunch.
 I set our table for fall.

 I love to add place cards to a tablescape.
-They give you an opportunity to repeat a theme or color on your table.
+They allow you to repeat a theme or color on your table.
 Guests can take them home if they like.

 Step 1 – I picked a leaf design for this project and cut out six leaves using the same process described at the beginning of this post.